Ibri

 The government of Oman is dedicated to modernizing the nation and fostering economic growth, and the country has a generally stable political structure.
 In recent years, the government has carried out a variety of changes intended to boost political engagement and foster social and economic advancement.

-Vibrant Culture of Sur:
+Vibrant Culture of Ibris:

 Culture

 Football (soccer) is very popular in Ibri, where local teams play in regional competitions.
-The region also engages in traditional Omani activities like camel racing and bull fighting, which draw sizable audiences during festivals and special occasions.
+The region also engages in traditional Omani activities like camel racing and bullfighting, which draw sizable audiences during festivals and special occasions.

 Must-Visit Attractions In Ibri :